stingrayvilla.com

 Chocolateria Isla Bella Insights

-The Art of Chocolate Making
+Chocolate Making Process

 From Cocoa Beans to Chocolate Bars

-Traditional Techniques and Recipes
+Traditional Methods and Recipes

-In Cozumel’s local chocolate factories, you’ll find that they still do the chocolate-making process using traditional techniques and recipes.
-Throughout generations, people have passed down these techniques and perfected the recipes.
-The result is high-quality, artisanal chocolate that is delicious.
+Cozumel’s local chocolate factories still use traditional methods and recipes.
+For generations, people have passed down these methods and perfected their recipes.
+The result is delicious, high-quality artisanal chocolate.

 A Taste of Tradition

-Hot Chocolate and Its Significance
+Hot Chocolate

 Chocolate in Mayan Rituals

-For the Mayans, chocolate was more than just a delicious treat.
+For the Mayans, chocolate was more than just a sweet treat.
 It was a sacred food with spiritual and medicinal properties.
-The Mayans believed that chocolate was a gift from the gods and used it in their religious ceremonies and rituals.
+The Mayans believed chocolate was a gift from the gods and used it in their religious ceremonies and rituals.
 They used cacao beans as currency, and the Mayans even had a cacao god, Ek Chuah, who was associated with trade and merchants.

-Interactive Chocolate Adventures
+Chocolate Adventures

 Hands-On Chocolate Workshops

-Kaokao Chocolate offers one Tasting Experience, where you can make your Mayan chocolate from scratch.
-During this 90-minute workshop, you’ll discover the bean-to-bar chocolate-making process and learn how to create your chocolate masterpiece.
-They offer workshops in English and are wheelchair accessible, making it a significant activity for everyone in your group.
+Kaokao Chocolate offers a Tasting Experience where you can make your Mayan chocolate from scratch.
+During this 90-minute workshop, you will learn the bean-to-bar chocolate-making process and create your chocolate.
+They offer workshops in English and are wheelchair accessible, so it’s an excellent activity for everyone in your group.

 Family-Friendly Chocolate Activities